 People often ask me how mdiic got started....

-I guess the story begins when, of all things, I was working for a software company in Boston as a web and multimedia developer.
+I guess the story begins when, of all things, I was working for a software company as a web and multimedia developer.
 One day I knew it was time for a change.
-I wanted to work for myself, make my own rules, decide my own hours (BTW, this is a myth all all small business owners tell themselves at first: that they are going to “make their own hours.”)
+I wanted to work for myself, make my own rules, decide my own hours (BTW, this is a myth all small business owners tell themselves at first: that they are going to “make their own hours.”)